pulsar-cooperative/.github/guides/setup-new-package.md

 This setup relates to settings that must be changed on the repository itself, via the GitHub website.

-* Add the following values to the repositories secrets:
+* Add the following values to the repositories secrets/variables:

-  - `PPR_AUTH`: This should be a Pulsar Package Registry API key, that allows access to the PPR under this organizations name.
+  - `PPR_AUTH`: This should be set at the organization level, and does not need to be set per repository.
+But this should be a Pulsar Package Registry API key, that allows access to the PPR under this organizations name.
   - `PUBLISHED`: This is a value that represents a boolean (Although it's still just text) that determines if the package has been published to the PPR already.
-Using this allows us to ensure that automatic version updates aren't done prior to the package being ready, and ensures we don't accidentally try to publish it twice.
-Prior to the package being published ensure to set it to `false` and once it's been published for the first time set it to `true` (Match the case!).
+Using this allows us to ensure that automatic version updates arne't done prior to the package being ready, and ensures we don't accidentally try to publish it twice.
+Prior to the package being published.
+Don't set this value manually, as it's lack of existance works just as well as creating it manually and setting it to `false`.
+Otherwise the `publish.yml` GitHub workflow will create this variable as `true` once run.
+  - `REPO_NAME`: This value **must** be created manually, and should be the repositories name, which should match the name used on the Pulsar Package Registry.

 * You'll then want to ensure to add `pulsar-package` to the package's 'topic's on the GitHub UI to help make this package more discoverable.